Scientific commitment, motivated members and a wide network of contacts

 As for the readership and the visibility, an Open Access journal enters a worldwide circuit of referencing and harvesting in which the spread of the new journal acquires a level of visibility incredibly higher compared with the traditional journals.

 Just as an example, the Italian Journal of Agronomy (published by PAGEPress at the beginning of 2011) used to print about 400 quarterly copies, which were distributed to libraries and to about 40 subscribers.
-From 1st January 2015 to 31th December 2015, the articles published online by the Italian Journal of Agronomy have been downloaded/read a total of more than 88,000 times.
+From the 1st of January 2016 to the 31th of December 2016, the articles published online by the Italian Journal of Agronomy have been downloaded/read a total of more than 104,000 times.
 In 2016 this journal reached its first impact factor: 0.955 (40th ou of 83 agronomy journals in JCR).

 The Italian Journal of Agronomy example can illustrate the impact on the international visibility of an Open Access journal and how the future journal could be organized.